Week 1: Introduction

 • If you are carrying out research on human subjects (interviews, surveys, experiments, etc.),

-• Then you must first receive ethical approval from TCD!
+• You must first receive an ethical approval from TCD.

 Module Outline